There are two types of people who move overseas. Some plan to relocate permanently, while others who intend to eventually return to their homeland.

 Downsizing doesn’t necessarily mean you’re reduced to a few suitcases.
 True, that’s all we took, but we left a lot of things behind for staging the house while it’s on the market.
 Our son would stay in the house for security.
 If and when the house sells, our son can have the furniture in his new place.

-We kept the family heirlooms and mementos.
-Well, actually, our children did.
-They now have the clock Dan’s grandpa made, photos of my great-great-grandparents in the original frames, a few pieces of Granny’s furniture, and two pillows my great-grandma quilted.
-That’s the way it should be; they would get it when we pass on anyway.
+We passed our family heirlooms and mementos on to our children, and that’s the way it should be.
+After all, they would get them when we pass on anyway.
 I pray that they will cherish them as much as we have.

 Tips for downsizing